-The Office of Campus Planning and Design (CPD) is under the jurisdiction of the Assistant
+The Office of Campus Planning and Design (CPD) is under the jurisdiction of the Vice

-Vice

-President for Facilities.
+President for Finance and Administration.
 Its staff is typically composed of architects,

-intern-architects, interior designers, project managers, facilities coordinators and administrative support
+intern-architects, interior designers, project managers, facilities coordinators and

-as an in-house professional consultant on the design and implementation of College-funded
+as the in-house professional consultant on the design and implementation of College-funded

 projects and major capital projects.